Baba Kalyani: Recognition

 Kalyani received the Indian government's Padma Bhushan award for contributions to Trade and Industry, and was made Commander First Class of the Royal Order of the Polar Star by the Swedish government in recognition of his contribution in furthering trade and business cooperation between Sweden and India.
 Other awards include Global Economy Prize, 2009 for Business by Kiel Institute, German Businessman of the Year, 2006 by Business India Magazine, Entrepreneur of the Year 2005 for Manufacturing by Ernst & Young, and CEO of the Year 2004 by the Business Standard group.
 Kalyani was honored with the Cross of the Order of Merit from the Federal Republic of Germany in 2012.

 In April 2021, Forbes estimated his net worth to be around US$2.3 billion.
 As of 2024, Kalyani is ranked 66th on the Forbes list of India’s 100 richest tycoons with a net worth of $4.8 Billion.

 Philanthropy

-He is the founder-chairman of Pratham Pune Education Foundation, an NGO that is engaged in providing primary education to children belonging to under-privileged sections of the local community, which was established in 2000.
+He is the founder-chairman of Pratham Pune Education Foundation, an "Non-governmental organization(NGO)" that is engaged in providing primary education to children belonging to under-privileged sections of the local community, which was established in 2000.